cmullaney12/TwitterSearch/README.md

 The two main classes, Main.java and Client.java, are included in the src folder.
 The twitter4j library has also been included.

+It is easiest to git clone this repo and run the code in an IDE for java.
+I used IntelliJ.